National Chemical Technician Award

 - Provide the nominee’s full address.
 This is especially important when forwarding local award winners.
 For example, use, “Earl N. Meyer, Lab Chemical Corporation, 1234 Main St., Town, ST 12345,” instead of “Earl Meyer, C042B1”.

 - Do not send anything marked proprietary or confidential.
-It will be disqualified.
-Make sure all information, like report titles etc. is cleared for release outside your company.
+Make sure all information is cleared for release outside your company.

-- Do not list titles of papers, presentations, or other communications.
-Simply provide the total numbers of each.
+- Do not list titles of all papers, presentations, or other communications.
+Simply provide the total number of each, and use the space provided to provide a few examples.